Tourism, Hospitality and Guest Services Management will be transitioning to Culinary Arts and Guest Services completely for the 2019-2020 school year.

 Department Head: Chris Jones

-Connecticut Technical High School System's Tourism, Hospitality and Guest Services Management course breakdown by grade.
+Connecticut Technical Education and Career System's Tourism, Hospitality and Guest Services Management course breakdown by grade.

 Each student is required to complete four years of a Career Technical Education program.